A very useful concept in software engineering is technical debt.

 Let data scientists “pay interest” on it.
 Just as not every engineering project will lead to a new feature, not every analysis will lead to an exciting discovery or novel algorithm.
 Some time needs to be spent confirming or invalidating existing assumptions.
-Jonathan Nolis has a great article about prioritizing data science work, where he describes this quadrant as “providing proof”.
+Jacqueline Nolis has a great article about prioritizing data science work, where she describes this quadrant as “providing proof”.

 Build data engineering processes: As described earlier, one reason a company might fall into scientific debt is that analysts may not have easy access to the data they need.
 It could be locked away in a platform that hasn’t been ingested, or in Google sheets that are edited by hand.
 Ingesting relevant data into a data warehouse or a data lake makes it more likely data scientists can make relevant discoveries.

 Revisit old analyses: One common reason early-stage companies go into scientific debt is that they don’t yet have enough data to draw robust conclusions.
 Even if you don’t have enough data yet, that doesn’t mean you should forget about the problem.
 Sometimes I put time on my calendar to run an analysis once I expect enough data to be available, even if it’s a few months away.
 This can also help confirm an important analysis is still relevant: just like you’d keep track of a KPI over time, you want to keep track of whether a conclusion remains true.